EDGENortheastern/if1-seminar-1/README.md

-# 👋 Welcome to the IFCSE GitHub Repository
+# 👋 Welcome to the IFCS1 GitHub Repository

 This repository is part of the **Intensive Foundation to Computer Science and Programming (IFCS1)** course.
 Here, you'll learn the fundamentals of programming and software development while mastering collaboration skills through GitHub.